 All ride-along applicants are subject to a criminal history check.
-The criminal history check may include a local records check and a Department of Justice Automated Criminal History System check through CLETS prior to their approval as a ride-along, provided that the ride-along is not an employee of the Oxnard Police Department (CLETS Policies, Practices and Procedures Manual § 1.6.1.D.3.).
+The criminal history check may include a local records check and a Department of Justice Automated Criminal History System check through CLETS prior to their approval as a ride-along, with a law enforcement officer provided that the ride-along is not an employee of the Oxnard Police Department (CLETS Policies, Practices and Procedures Manual § 1.6.1.F.2.).
 The Watch Commander will review the results of the criminal history check and determine if the applicant is suitable for a ride-along.